VincentCarrancho/developer-portfolio/README.md

 ## Layout

 This is the basic layout I designed in Figma.
+I went for a minimal design look, although the color of the background is subject to change.
+Otherwise, it's all good!
 ![Layout](github/img/layout.png?raw=true)